ranveer5289/sfcc_tools/README.md

 Package/Script | Description
 ----------------|----------------------------
-collect-expired-promotions | CLI script to collect expired promotions of a site.
+catalog-reducer-lite| CLI script to generate a reduced master catalog and a corresponding fake inventory file. collect-expired-promotions | CLI script to collect expired promotions of a site.
 Expired promotions are written to a csv file. collect-job-metrics | CLI scrip to collect job metrics (in CSV) like total run-time of job in hours, minutes & also calculates job load factor on an instance count-order-notes | Count notes present in order xml file.